Maine Practice Materials with helpful tips

 Maine Reports, vols.
 1-161 (1820-1965) out-of-print

 TIP: All Opinions of the Justices are published in the Maine Reports and Maine Reporter.
 Westlaw.com has a complete set online.
-Lexis.com has a scattered collection online.
+Lexis.com has an incomplete collection online.

 Garbrecht Law Library at the University of Maine School of Law has the Maine Superior Court decisions in hardcopy from 1979 to date, with an index.

 TIP: Only select Maine Superior Court decisions are distributed to specific public and commercial vendors.
-All decisions can be obtained from the Clerks of the Superior Courts, or try the appendices of Law Court briefs which frequently include these trial court decisions.
+All decisions can be obtained from the Clerks of the Superior Courts (go to the link for the individual Superior Court locations, or try the appendices of Law Court briefs which frequently include these trial court decisions.

 Maine Superior Court decisions -- free access from January 2000 to date from the Garbrecht Law Library website

-* Commercial online access is available on westlaw.com and lexis.com, available free at Cleaves printing charges apply.
+* Commercial online access is available on Westlaw.com at Cleaves; printing charges apply.

 TIP: Coverage of the Maine Superior Court decisions online varies greatly.
 Lexis.com has coverage from 1979 to date.
 Westlaw.com has coverage from 2000 to date.
 Both companies are slow to post recent decisions, so check both databases.
 The Law School takes several weeks to post the Superior Court decisions, also.
-For faster access, contact Goss Data Services for a subscription, or Cleaves for specific decisions.
-Goss Data provides Cleaves a free weekly subscription to the Superior Court decisions.
+For faster access, contact Evergreen Decisions for a subscription, or Cleaves for specific decisions.
+Evergreen Decisions provides Cleaves with a free subscription to the Superior Court decisions.

 No opinions are available online.